ember-learn/handbook/github-workflow.md

 For example, `ember-styleguide`'s needs, goals, and active team are very different from the Guides, and reviews are a chance to make sure that the project's goals are being met and varying standards are upheld.
+In cases of conflicting reviews, the decision should be brought to the team for consensus.

 For major changes, such as rearranging the flow of an app, creating new views/subpages, changing many lines, substantive styling changes,